apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 - **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman Response body will be tested. (example: `leadsAll`)
 - **openApiOperation (String)** : Reference to the combination of the OpenApi method & path, for which the Postman Response body will be test (example: `GET::/leads`)

 These target options are both supported for defining a target.
-In case both are set for the same target, only the `openApiOperationId` will be used for content checks.
+In case both are set for the same target, only the `openApiOperationId` will be used for content tests.

 ##### Content check options: